Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Renormalization group analysis

+for $i=0,1,2$, where $\beta_X \equiv dX/d\ell$, in terms of dimensionless quantities defined in Eq.~(\ref{eq:dimensionlessparameters}).
 The prime symbol in the summation indicates that $j>k$.
 For notational clarity we take $\tilde{\mu} \to \mu$, and the functions $H^{i}_{jk}(\alpha, t, \mu)$ for $i,j,k=0,1,2$ are shown in Appendix~\ref{Append:RGdetails}.
 Due to their lengthy expressions (which are not very instructive in particular) we here only display the schematic form of the flow equations.
 Both temperature and chemical potential also flow under coarse graining [see first line of Eq.~(\ref{Eq:RG_Introduction})] as relevant perturbations with bare scaling dimensions $[t]=[\mu]=z$, where $z=2$ for the Luttinger system.
 These two flow equations can then be solved, respectively yielding

 where $t(0)$ and $\mu(0)$ are the bare values.
 We supply these solutions to Eq.~(\ref{Eq:RGgeneral}) to find the phase diagram of interacting Luttinger fermions using the following prescription.~\footnote{We should note that Feynman diagram (b) in Fig.~\ref{Fig:FeynDiag_Interaction} provides interaction driven corrections (linear in $g_{_i}$) to $\mu$.
 However, to maintain the order by order correction to quartic interactions, we neglect such corrections in Eq.~(\ref{Eq:RGgeneral}) within the framework of the leading order $\epsilon$-expansion.}